 A boss can evoke unresolved authority issues with a parent or a teacher.

-These people tend to overreact, to feel put down when the boss gives a feedback or asks for something to be done differently.
+These people tend to overreact, and to feel they have put down when the boss gives feedback or asks for something to be done differently.

-To have boundaries, the author say, means to take responsibility for your own transfers.
+To have boundaries, the author says, means to take responsibility for your own transfers (note: “transfer” is a phenomenon in psychology by which the patient projects love or hatred towards an authority figure).

 Look within yourself and wonder why you have such strong reactions.
 Do they remind of your mother or father?